 If you have some time, you can request specific items that the FIT Library doesn't have through InterlIbrary Loan (ILL)

 Ask us for more details!

 Chat with FIT Library

 See Library schedule for additional changes in hours due to holidays and college break periods.
-Chat hours are shorter than library opening times.
+Chat hours are more limited than library opening times.

 Friday 10 am - 6:30 pm